 What is a conference pedagogy, and why is it important?

 ISSOTL conferences convene faculty members, staff, and students from across the disciplines and around the world as a community that fosters inquiry and disseminates findings about what improves and articulates post-secondary learning and teaching.
 This purpose leads to an inherently complex conference culture: participants with diverse backgrounds and common goals.
 ISSOTL conference participants bring high aspirations to do important work—to improve learning and teaching in higher education and to contribute to what’s known about meaningful student learning.
 They also believe that they are working together (or at least side-by-side) toward these goals.
-Over time, these assumptions have led to a conference pedagogy—an approach to knowledge-sharing at the conference—that is scholarly, engaged, inclusive, and collegial.
+Over time, these assumptions have led to a conference pedagogy—an approach to knowledge-sharing at the conference—that is scholarly, engaged, inclusive, accessible, and collegial.

 Below are the five principles of this conference pedagogy.

 1. We embrace the “S” of SoTL by taking a scholarly approach.

 In our conference sessions, we ground our work in relevant literature and connect it to significant issues in learning and teaching that matter to other conferees.
 Recognizing that SoTL is the common ground for everyone at the conference, we also situate our work within the field of SoTL, implementing, reflecting on, and problematizing its “principles of good practice” (Felten, 2013).
 We are also intellectually humble, curious about what we don’t know, eager to learn something new, and aware that our individual inquiries won’t lead to an answer that applies to all settings.

 2. We are engaged with our audiences, and share our work interactively.